nestoca/.github/profile/README.md

 We're open to contributions!
 Check out our issues tab on each repo to see where you can help.

 ### Careers
-Looking to join the Nesto team?
+Looking to join the nesto team?
 We're always on the lookout for talented individuals who share our passion for tech and finance.
 Visit our [careers page](https://nesto.ca/careers) for current openings.

 ### Contact Us
 Got questions or just want to say hi?
-Drop us a line at [hello@nesto.ca](mailto:hello@nesto.ca) or connect with us on [LinkedIn](https://www.linkedin.com/company/nesto-ca).
+Drop us a line at [hello@nesto.ca](mailto:support@nesto.ca) or connect with us on [LinkedIn](https://www.linkedin.com/company/nesto-ca).

 ---